A Classic French Recipe for Chicken Fricassee

 You Don't and Wouldn't Want To

 These days, especially here in America, home to large-scale, industrialized farming, it is very difficult, if not impossible, to find an “old rooster” that needs tenderizing.
-Unless you own your own chickens, it’s probably almost impossible to find a chicken older than 6 months.
+Unless you own your own chickens, finding a chicken older than 6 months is probably almost impossible.
 There are two ways around this problem:

 - We can be very happy that we don’t have to eat tough old roosters, or